rmsharp/mtsr/README.md

 ## Data Collection Example

-A single sample: animal care meeting
+A single sample: gang cage animal feeding
-Three samples: food preparation, individual caged animal inventory and health check, and animal care record use.
+Three samples: animal care meeting, food preparation, and food preparation.

 Lets see how precise our estimates would be if we included 20 animal_caretakers sampled just 5 times a month for each of 12 months.